wangonya/wangonya.com/content/blog/shallow-deep-copy-python.md

 `y` was not created as a completely new/separate object.
 Instead, an **alias** for `x` was created.
 That is, `y` points to the memory location of `x`.
-It does not have it's own memory location - yet.
+It does not have its own memory location - yet.

 ```shell
 >>> id(x)